-Customers need to contact the Allahabad Customer Care Department to get the required Swift Code.
+Simply get in touch with the Allahabad Customer Care Department to know the required SWIFT Code.

 Difference between Allahabad Bank IFSC, MICR & SWIFT Code

-How to locate the nearest Allahabad Bank branch from IFSC Code?
+How to use account number to search for Allahabad Bank IFSC Code?

-Does Allahabad Bank Credit Card have IFSC Code?
+Does Allahabad Bank Credit Card has IFSC Code?

 What is Allahabad Bank BSR Code?

-A BSR Code is a 7 digit code allotted by the Reserve Bank of India to the registered banks in India.
-The code is composed of 7-digits wherein the first three digits are for identification of the bank and the last four digits are for identification of the branch.
+A BSR Code is a code that helps banks to keep a clear record of payment made towards the income tax.
+This code is composed of 7 digits wherein the first three digits are indicative of the bank and the remaining digits correspond to the branch.